 All students are required to utilize webcams, headsets, and microphones so they can engage in active discussion and contribute to the online classroom community.

 Students should do their best to find a suitable location from which to engage the online course.
 Ideal “home classrooms” are free of noise, music, and other people or pets passing through the display.
 Any decorations, graphic art, or posters should be suitable for a classroom environment.

 Respect in the Online Community

-Students are further responsible for their social or public conduct, including that in digital forums such as text messages, social media posts, emails, and discussion boards.
-Examples of “cyber-bullying” are considered serious breaches of Columbia University Community Standards.
+Students are responsible for their conduct, including their behavior in digital forums such as text messages, social media posts, emails, and discussion boards.
+Examples of "cyber-bullying" are considered serious breaches of Columbia University Community Standards.